PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/table_recognition.en.md

 In the above Python script, the following steps are executed:

-（1）Instantiate the  production line object using `create_pipeline`: Specific parameter descriptions are as follows:
+（1）Instantiate the  pipeline object using `create_pipeline`: Specific parameter descriptions are as follows:

 <table>
 <thead>